-NCBA CLUSA partners with Engineers Without Borders and National Peace Corps Association to recruit volunteers.
-NCBA CLUSA identifies host organizations, develops technical assistance plans, coordinates logistics, offers translation services when needed and provides travel coverage for skilled volunteers from the US.
-Technical assistance from US farmers, businesses, cooperatives and universities helps small holder farmers in developing countries improve productivity, access new markets, and conserve natural resources and the environment.
+NCBA CLUSA’s F2F Program is demand-driven.
+We identify host organizations, co-develop technical assistance plans with the hosts, and recruit skilled volunteers from across the United States to provide technical assistance.
+We coordinate logistics, offer translation services when needed, and cover volunteer travel costs.
+Volunteer assistance from US farmers, businesses, cooperatives, and universities helps smallholder farmers in developing countries improve productivity, access new markets, and conserve natural resources and the environment.

 Learn more about our volunteer opportunities.